 Time to go…

 In the end, there are many more sites to see and things to do in Doha no matter if you have only a few hours or a few days.
 Some of them are mentioned in my post The best places in Doha so you might wanna go through it.

-If you find yourself in Qatar you would be amazed by all the things that this “small sized” country can offer.
+If you find yourself in Qatar you would be amazed by all the things that this “small-sized” country can offer.
 Starting from the beautiful architecture, through fascinating landscapes and interesting culture to amazing food.
 It is one of the richest countries in the world and still rapidly growing.
 Qatar is much more bunch oh high buildings and it is not “that” expensive as you might think.
-Well, it is not called without a reason “jewellery” of the Middle East” and it’s definitely worth seeing.
+Well, it is not called without a reason “jewelry” of the Middle East” and it’s definitely worth seeing.
 Let me know your experiences!